 The incidence of atrial flutter has been reported as 88 cases per 100,000 person-years; it is more common in men, with increasing age, and in those with heart failure or COPD.
 It has been estimated to be 2.5 times more common than paroxysmal supraventricular tachycardia (PSVT).

 PSVT, defined as intermittent supraventricular tachycardia (AV node reentry tachycardia, AV reciprocating tachycardia, or atrial tachycardia) has an incidence of 36 cases per 100,000 person-years and a prevalence of 2.29 cases per 1000 people.
-Females are twice as likely to develop PSVT, and the incidence is 5 times greater in people older than 65 years compared with younger people.
+Females are twice as likely to develop PSVT, and the incidence is five times greater in people older than 65 years compared with younger people.
 Most cases of supraventricular tachycardia are due to AV nodal reentrant tachycardia (60% of cases); the remainder are due to AV reciprocating tachycardia (30%) and atrial tachycardia (10%).

 The prevalence of inappropriate sinus tachycardia is not well known and the underlying mechanisms are likely to be multifactorial, but patients are often young (age 15 to 50 years) and female, and are often healthcare professionals.